Muskrat Recipe

 Originating in the Louisiana bayous, this stew represents the apex of Cajun small game cookery.
 Traditionally prepared during muskrat season (December through March), this dish sustained trapper families throughout the winter months.
 The technique of building layers of flavor through the holy trinity and roux reflects centuries of French culinary influence adapted to New World ingredients.

-Service: Serve over white rice with additional hot sauce on the side.
+Service: Serve over fluffy white rice with hot sauce on the side.

 A bold Zinfandel or spicy Syrah can handle the heat and complement the rich, complex flavors of this traditional stew.